- Industry: Gift Cards, Prepaid, Payments, and Financial Services

 The consolidation of the client’s business processes and assets resulted in the reduction of the operational costs and capital expenses due to the optimization of the infrastructure and maintenance costs.
 Restructuring the business systems was completed without any disruptions to the client’s critical business processes.
 Our experts have also managed to migrate data of any level of complexity from the client’s platforms owing to the use of our own data migration and reconciliation tools.
 A number of the client’s legacy platforms have been shut down, creating operational savings of $200K per month (these funds were previously spent on the servers, databases, and tech support staff).

-We continue to help ensure the efficiency and quality of BHN’s core business operations even after the completion of their platform’s consolidation, as we remain their strategic software development partner.
+We continue to help ensure the efficiency and quality of BHN’s core business operations even after the completion of their platform’s consolidation, as we remain their strategic custom software development partner.

 To get high efficiency in the coordination of distributed teams, our company uses a set of different tools.
 Metucat is one of the tools that allow our distributed teams to work on different parts of the product independently.
-This product is an Integrated Framework for developing, maintaining, and evolving data-centric applications.
+This product is an Integrated Framework for developing, maintaining, and evolving data-centric web and mobile applications.
 Metucat drives and controls application development using visual metadata, where the architecture becomes an organic part of the system.

 Our architects, developers, and business analysts used Metucat on different projects and were able to save up to 50% of the time, spent on planning, analysis, and design.
 Ultimately, it provides better functionality, performance, and speed of development within the limits of the same budget.